FRIENDS OF APPALACHIA

 What happens on the Trip?

-On Sunday, July 10th, after morning devotions together, we continue to our ASP assigned County.
+On the first Sunday, after morning devotions together, we continue to our ASP assigned County.

-From Monday to Friday (July 11-15), we will begin each day with breakfast and devotions, work on our homes from 8-4, and then be back together in the evening for free time, dinner, chores, and "evening gathering".
-This is a typical day.
+From Monday to Friday, we will begin each day with breakfast and devotions, work on our homes from 8am-4pm, and then be back together in the evening for free time, dinner, chores, and "evening gathering".

-On Saturday, July 16th about 7am we will leave our center and return to EMU.
+On the second Saturday, about 7am we will leave our center and return to JMU.

-On Sunday July 17th, we will leave EMU and drive home to Trumbull arriving approximately 4pm.
+On the second Sunday, we will leave JMU and drive home to Trumbull arriving approximately 4pm.

-We will then have our Family Picnic to celebrate our Week of Work and Fellowship.
+We will then have our Family Picnic (Unity Park) to celebrate our Week of Work and Fellowship.

 Packing and Departing